wp-plugins/wp-fastest-cache/readme.txt

 == Changelog ==

+= 0.8.3.2 =
+* to prevent comment out google analitics code
+* refactoring of isPasswordProtected()
+* the clear cache button on toolbar is available for editors

 = 0.8.3.1 =
 * index.html files have been added intead of .htaccess
 * to prevent comment out inline js rules twice